Back to Hassan

 Dindagur

-Looked like Agrahara Belaguli deities weren’t happy that we tried to save time by not visiting them.
+It looked like Agrahara Belaguli deities weren’t happy that we tried to save time by not visiting them.
 So they made sure that we wasted our time by roaming around on some bad roads before we reached Dindagur.

 I visited Dindagur in 2017.
 It was in a bad shape back then.
 But now it is renovated with a fancy porch and all.
 Thankfully the lake in front of the temple still looks peaceful.